 Wondering how (and when) the Eclipse will affect you?

 Times for the partial or total phases of the eclipse vary depending on your location; only a small oval of the Earth is directly in the Moon’s shadow at any given time.
-Below you will find a table of eclipse times for several cities on or near the path of totality.
+Below is a tour of NASA's Solar Eclipse map for 2023 and 2024.